QTabGAN: A Hybrid Quantum-Classical GAN for Tabular Data Synthesis: Experimental Analysis

 The bar graph presented in Figure~\ref{fig:subfig2.} illustrates the absolute \(R^{2}\) Difference values.
 QTabGAN achieves the smallest \(R^{2}\) Difference of 0.02.
 Compared to CTABGAN+ and CTABGAN, which exhibit higher \(R^{2}\) difference values of 0.04 and 0.06, respectively, QTabGAN achieves a remarkable improvement of approximately 50\% over CTABGAN+ and approximately 66.7\% over CTABGAN, indicating that QTabGAN better captures the variance of the real-data regression model.
 As compared to the TabularQGAN model, QTabGAN shows a smaller \(R^{2}\) difference of 0.02, whereas TabularQGAN exhibits a substantially higher difference of 3.85.
 This shows an approximately 99.5\% improvement in QTabGAN's performance compared to TabularQGAN.

-A key limitation of the TabularQGAN model is that, for the same number of qubits, it can model only a small subset of features (typically three to four features), whereas QTabGAN is able to generate all features.
-This limitation directly affects the downstream performance of TabularQGAN, which can be seen in its consistently lower ML utility metrics across both classification and regression datasets.
+We observe that QTabGAN outperforms both classical GANs and TabularQGAN on downstream ML utility metrics.
+This behaviour is expected, as QTabGAN efficiently explores a much larger feature space than classical GANs do, thanks to VQC's inherent computational capabilities.
+Moreover, QTabGAN's better performance compared to TabularQGAN is attributed to their architectural differences.
+For a given number of qubits (say, ten qubits), TabularQGAN can model only a small number of features (typically three to four), whereas QTabGAN can model all the features by leveraging the classical mapper.
+This limitation directly affects TabularQGAN's downstream performance, as evidenced by consistently lower ML utility metrics across both classification and regression datasets.
 Furthermore, we can also observe that TabularQGAN does not even outperform classical models across the ML utility metrics.

-From the results above, it can be seen that QTabGAN outperforms all other state-of-the-art methods across all ML utility metrics for both classification and regression datasets.